Butterfly koi

-In July 1977, the then Crown Prince Akihito visited the Saitama Prefectural Fisheries Experiment Station and suggested that there was a carp with a long fin in Indonesia (Cypirnus carpio var.flavipinnis C.V), and that it should be crossed with the Japanese pond smelt.
-This prompted the Station to start breeding koi in 1980, and two years later, this species was born.
+In July 1977, the then Crown Prince Akihito visited the Saitama Prefectural Fisheries Experiment Station and suggested that there was a carp with a long fin in Indonesia (Cypirnus carpio var. flavipinnis C.V), and that it should be crossed with the Japanese pond smelt.
+This prompted the Station to start breeding koi in 1980, and two years later, this breed was born.
 They are still kept in a pond in the East Gardens of the Imperial Palace.
 These were known in Japan as onagagoi or hire naga nishikigoi, or translated in English "long tail carp".
 Randy LeFever, the son of Wyatt LeFever, a noted breeder of koi, is credited with suggesting they looked like butterflies, for which the breed is named.
-They are also sometimes referred to as Dragon Koi.
+They are also sometimes referred to as dragon koi.

 Nishikigoi judging

 Butterfly koi cannot be judged using the traditional criteria used for koi judging.
 The standard criteria used in these events has evolved over many years, and they are specifically tailored to rate the characteristics of koi.
 According to an article in KOI USA magazine, the following characteristics are largely the basis for the unsuitability of butterfly koi in traditional competition:

 Conformation – The ideal shape of a koi has been set by tradition to be generously oval.
 By contrast, butterfly koi are naturally more slender.
 This difference is amplified by the fact that traditional koi judging is done from a top-down viewing angle.

 Relationship of fin to body – The ratio of fin-to-body is an important scoring criteria in nishikigoi competitions.
 By design, longfin embody a ratio that exceeds the standards applied to nishikigoi by 500 to 1000 percent.

-Pattern differences – Great energy has been given to developing butterfly koi versions of traditional koi patterns, (e.g. kohaku, sanke, showa, utsuri and ogon).
+Pattern differences – Great energy has been given to developing butterfly koi versions of traditional koi patterns (e.g., kohaku, sanke, showa, utsuri, and ogon).
 Butterfly koi, however, exhibit these patterns in a slightly different way.

-For these reasons, Japan's Zen Nippon Airinkai ZNA (an organization that sanctions Japanese nishikigoi hobbyist competitions) have disallowed butterfly koi from competitive judging for many years; the UK Koi Judges Association also excludes these fish from competition although their American counterpart the Associated Koi Clubs of America (AKCA) has (as of June 2006) reportedly created new standards for judging butterfly koi at future AKCA competitions.
+For these reasons, Japan's Zen Nippon Airinkai ZNA (an organization that sanctions Japanese nishikigoi hobbyist competitions) have disallowed butterfly koi from competitive judging for many years; the UK Koi Judges Association also excludes these fish from competition, although their American counterpart the Associated Koi Clubs of America (AKCA) has (as of June 2006) reportedly created new standards for judging butterfly koi at future AKCA competitions.
 American shows that permit longfin or butterfly koi usually enter them as a variety.
 These entrants rarely win higher awards, however some shows feature "Best Longfin" under and over 18 inches.